-The PY25Q64HA-Auto can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
-This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
-If the command sequence is successfully accepted, the device will take approximately 30uS (tReady) to reset.
+The PY25Q16HB-Auto can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
+This sequence must include two consecutive commands: Enable Reset (66H) & Reset (99H).
+If the command sequence is successfully accepted, the device will take approximately tReady to reset UVa except all ERASE or WRSR or WRCR command, the tReady time is max.
+12ms for ERASE or WRSR or WRCR command.
 No command will be accepted during the reset period.

-The PY25Q64HA-Auto can also be configured to utilize a hardware RESET# pin.
-The HOLD/RST bit in the Configure Register is the configuration bit for HOLD# pin function or RESET# pin function.
+The PY25Q16HB-Auto can also be configured to utilize a hardware RESET# pin.
+The HOLD/RST bit in the Configure Register is the configuration bit for HOLD# pin function.
 When HOLD/RST=0 (factory default), the pin acts as a HOLD# pin as described above; when HOLD/RST=1, the pin acts as a RESET# pin.
 Drive the RESET# pin low for a minimum period of 1us (tRLRH) will reset the device to its initial power-on state.
 Any on-going Program/Erase operation will be interrupted and data corruption may happen.
 While RESET# is low, the device will not accept any command input.

-If QE bit is set to 1, the HOLD or RESET function will be disabled, the pin will become one of the four data I/O pins.
+If QE bit is set to 1, the HOLD/RESET function will be disabled, the pin will become one of the four data I/O pins.